 The typical golfing shoe offers more than just comfort and elegance.
 Its design, right to the last piece of fabric, works to improve the footing of the player hence the swing of the hand.
 While these shoes help, it is still easy to see golfers having problems with stability on the course, a situation that could be a result of the wrong choice in relation to the particular factors of the feet of the wearer.

-Some go with cleats or spikes, while other types are spikeless.
+Some go with best golf shoes, while other types are spikeless.
 Technology is evident in the design of the inner sole, the upper part and the outer sole of these shoes, which have earned a place in the sport as game improvement tools.

 Cleats come from materials that seek to enhance comfort in a game by use of smooth inner soles.
 They are also water resistant, protecting the user and ensuring that a saturated court does not affect the power behind a swing as well as its accuracy.